 My top to-dos in Cape Town include Table Mountain, Old Biscuit Mill, Streetwire in Woodstock, V&A Waterfront, Robben Island, the food scene in the city bowl area, Bo-Kaap, and Camps Bay.

-I highly recommend getting the Cape Town Official City Pass, which includes access to several attractions including the Hop-on/Hop-Off Bus tour, the cablecar to Table Mountain, a township tour, a sunset cruise, and several museums in the area.
+I highly recommend getting the Cape Town Official City Pass, which includes access to several attractions including the Hop-on/Hop-Off Bus tour, the cablecar to Table Mountain, a sunset cruise, and several museums in the area.

 You can do these in a few days which leaves extra time for a couple of day trips like the following: